levent1ozgur/Okutagon/README.md

 # okutagon

-okutagon is a tool that designed to help you quickly and easily install applications on your windows pc, for example right after formatting the pc. using the package manager called chocolatey. with just a few clicks, you can select the applications you want to install and generate a script code that will automatically install them all at once.
+okutagon is a tool that designed to help you quickly and easily install applications on your pc, for example right after formatting the pc.this tool uses the package manager called chocolatey for windows and homebrew for macos/linux. with just a few clicks, you can select the applications you want to install and generate a script code that will automatically install them all at once.

 ## getting started